lassehauballe/EverythingCanBeAShell/README.md

 ## C2 using Windows registry keys

 ### Short description:
-This reverse shell is based on Windows Registry keys.
-Windows allows for specific users to read, write and/or delete registry keys on remote systems using the WinReg Protocol (MS-RRP), which is build on top of the RPC protocol: (https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-rrp/0fa3191d-bb79-490a-81bd-54c2601b7a78).
+This shell is based on Windows Registry keys.
+Yes, registry keys as in regedit.exe.
+The idea comes from the fact, that Windows allows for users (with the correct permissions) to read, write and/or delete registry keys and values on remote systems using the WinReg Protocol (MS-RRP).
+The "protocol" is built on top of the RPC protocol and is described by Microsoft: (https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-rrp/0fa3191d-bb79-490a-81bd-54c2601b7a78).
 Using custom code, it is possible to create a client-server-relationsship by having certain registry keys located on the server that the client can interact with.

 **Requirements:**
-The Remote Registry Service needs to be enabled on the server, and the user trying to connect/read/write to the remote registry needs to have the correct permissions.
+The Remote Registry Service needs to be enabled on the server, and the user trying to read & write to the remote registry needs to have the correct permissions.

 **Limitations:**
-Since the traffic is based on RPC, it should only be suitable for lateral movement on local networks, however I have not tested it over the internet.
+Since the traffic is based on RPC, it should only really be suitable for lateral movement on local networks, however I have not tested it over the internet.

 ### How it works:
 1. When the server starts, the Remote Registry Service is enabled and started.
 2. The registry key HKEY_LOCAL_MACHINE\Software\RegistryC2\<user-defined> is created along with the following registry values: cmd, output & sleep.
+Think of this used defined registry key as the port (LHOST).
 3. Permissions are then set for the user "Everyone" on the newly created registry key.
-4. Permissions are then likewise set on the key: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurePipeServers\winreg.
-This ensures that the client any client can authenticate to the server.
+4. Permissions are likewise set on the key: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurePipeServers\winreg.
+This ensures that any client can authenticate to the server.
 (N.B.
 On exiting/closing of the server, these permissions are removed again.)
-5. The client will then check the C2 server for the value of "sleep" to determine how often to check it.
+5. The client will connect to the C2 server using WinReg, and read the newly created registry key for the value of "sleep", to determine how often to check-in.
-6. The client then executes whatever command found in the "cmd"-value.
+6. When it is time to check-in, the client executes the command found in the "cmd"-value.
-7. The result of the command is written as a string to the C2's "output" value.
+7. The result of the command is written as a string to the C2's registry keys "output" value.
 8. While running, the server will look for new updates to the "output" value and prints it back to the attacker.

 ### Usage: